adlinazamz/sso-login/README.md

 4. Restart Laragon/Apache

-### Facebook: “Currently Ineligible for Submission” Warning {#troubleshoot-meta-ineligible-submission}
+### Facebook: “Currently Ineligible for Submission” Warning

 If you see the following warning in your app dashboard: